Tsjerk/Insane/README.md

 The `-l` argument tells insane to include the given lipid.
-The number of lipids to include is determined from the area per lipid and the size of the box; the default area per lipid in 0.6 nm².
+The number of lipids to include is determined from the area per lipid and the size of the box; the default area per lipid is 0.6 nm².

 With `-d` and `-dz`, we specify the dimensions of the box.
 Here we create a hexagonal prism box where images are separated by 10 nm in the XY plane, and